Amaal Starling, M.D., a neurologist at Mayo Clinic, answers the important questions you may have about migraine.

 Herbs, vitamins and minerals.
 There is some evidence that the herbs feverfew and butterbur might prevent migraines or reduce their severity, though study results are mixed.
 Butterbur isn't recommended because of safety concerns.

-A high dose of riboflavin (vitamin B-2) may also prevent migraines or reduce the frequency of headaches.
+A high dose of riboflavin (vitamin B-2) may reduce the frequency and severity of headaches.
 Coenzyme Q10 supplements might decrease the frequency of migraines, but larger studies are needed.

 Magnesium supplements have been used to treat migraines, but with mixed results.

 Ask your doctor if these treatments are right for you.
-Don't use feverfew, riboflavin or butterbur if you're pregnant, don't use any of these treatments without first talking with your doctor.
+If you're pregnant, don't use any of these treatments without first talking with your doctor.

 Preparing for your appointment